Mujahedyousef/Movies-Library/README.md

 # Project Features

->1) the app allowing to the client to show any movie and show all information for it .
+> * the app allowing to the client to show any movie and show all information for it .

->2) the app allowing to the client to show any movie and show all information for it .
+ > * On the second day, the app allows the user to get any movies and search about them.